 (b) Collect from the insured appropriate premium taxes, as provided under chapter 297I, and report the transaction to the commissioner of revenue on a form prescribed by the commissioner.
 If the insured fails to pay the taxes when due, the insured shall be subject to a civil fine of not more than $3,000, plus accrued interest from the inception of the insurance.

-Except as provided in this section, a person who assists or in any manner aids directly or indirectly in the procurement of insurance from an ineligible surplus lines insurer in this state is guilty of a misdemeanor, punishable by imprisonment for not more than one year, or by a fine of not more than $1,000, or both.
+Except as provided in this section, a person who assists or in any manner aids directly or indirectly in the procurement of insurance from an ineligible surplus lines insurer in this state is guilty of a misdemeanor, punishable by imprisonment for not more than 364 days, or by a fine of not more than $1,000, or both.

 Each insured in this state who procures, causes to be procured, or continues or renews insurance with an ineligible surplus lines insurer or any self-insurer in this state who procures or continues excess of loss, catastrophe, or other insurance upon a subject of insurance resident, located, or to be performed within this state, other than insurance procured pursuant to section 60A.201 or subdivision 1 must file with the commissioner of revenue all returns and pay to the commissioner of revenue all amounts required under chapter 297I.